Biochemistry and Molecular Biology Concentration

 The qualifying exam consists of a written and oral component.
 The written component is an NIH-style research proposal on the student’s dissertation research.
 The student must distribute this proposal to committee members 10 days prior to an oral defense of the proposal.
 The oral component has two parts, a public presentation of the proposal and a “private” defense of the proposal.
 A 20-min presentation is given to the student’s supervisory committee and any faculty, postdocs, and students who wish to attend.
 Following the public presentation, the student defends his/her proposal before the supervisory committee.
 After a student passes the qualifying exam, he/she is officially admitted to candidacy for a Ph.D. degree by the UF Graduate School.

-The Faculty and their Research
+The Faculty and Their Research

 For a list of faculty members in the Biochemistry and Structural Biology advanced program, please click here.